 In December 2016, Treasurer Ball launched STABLE Kentucky.
-STABLE Kentucky Accounts allow Kentuckians with disabilities to save an invest money without losing access to benefits they receive such as Medicaid or SSI.
-Prior to the creation of STABLE Kentucky Accounts, individuals could only save up to $2,000 at a time without jeopardizing benefits they received.
+STABLE Kentucky Accounts allow Kentuckians with disabilities to save and invest money without losing access to benefits they receive such as Medicaid or SSI.
+Prior to the creation of STABLE Kentucky Accounts, individuals could only save up to $2,000 at a time without jeopardizing the benefits they received.
 Now, with STABLE Kentucky, account holders can save $15,000 annually without losing benefits.
 Eligible employed account holders can also save an additional $12,140 annually for an annual savings of up to $27,140.

 STABLE Kentucky is Kentucky's implementation of the federal Achieving a Better Life Experience (“ABLE”) Act passed by Congress in 2014.
 The program operates at no additional cost to Kentucky taxpayers thanks to a partnership Treasurer Ball reached with the Ohio Treasurer's Office.